bwschmidt/swan-demo-go/README.md

     ```
     OWID_FILE: ".swan/creators.json"
-    SWIFT_SECRETS_FILE: ".swan/swiftsecrets.json"
     SWIFT_NODES_FILE: ".swan/swiftnodes.json"
     ```

     The vscode `launch.json` file can also be used to set environment variables, see `the .vscode\launch.json.rename` sample file.

+  * OR, for AWS:
+    * Set the ``AWS_ENABLED`` environment variable to true.
-  * OR, for AWS, specify region and credentials in either environment variables or in `~/.aws/credentials` and `~/.aws/config` files.
+    * Specify region and credentials in either environment variables or in `~/.aws/credentials` and `~/.aws/config` files.
 See [Configuring AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) to set up your environment.
 Make sure to set the `AWS_REGION`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` as